How to Build a Square Farmhouse Table Instructions

 Simple Instructions to Build a Farmhouse Coffee Table

 The first step to building a farmhouse coffee table is to do your research.
 With most house projects I start my research on Pinterest then Google/YouTube.
 If you are interested in following me on Pinterest here is a link to my pins.
-Here is a link to follow me on YouTube.
+You can click the subscribe button below or this link to follow me on YouTube.

 My wife had been asking me for quite some time to build a coffee table and I finally got around to it.
 Here is a list of everything you need to get your square farmhouse coffee table started.